 Exploring Characteristics, Capacity, and Collaboration of the Social Non-Profit Sector

-This applied research project explores key characteristics, financial and human resources, organizational capacity, social innovation, and organizational connections in the Columbia Basin-Boundary non-profit social sector.
-The research is an important step towards enabling evidence-based decision-making by our regions’ colleges and Columbia Basin Trust in efforts related to strengthening the sector.
-The research will provide individual non-profits and the region as a whole with benchmark data against which to compare experiences and characteristics.
-In addition, the research explores collaborative networks and highlights examples of innovation in the region’s non-profit social sector.
+This applied research project explored key characteristics, financial and human resources, organizational capacity, social innovation, and organizational connections in the Columbia Basin-Boundary non-profit social sector.
+The research was an important step towards enabling evidence-based decision-making by our regions’ colleges and Columbia Basin Trust in efforts related to strengthening the sector.
+The research provides individual non-profits and the region as a whole with benchmark data against which to compare experiences and characteristics.
+In addition, the research explored collaborative networks and highlights examples of innovation in the region’s non-profit social sector.

 Research Rationale & Target User Groups

 The non-profit sector has a substantial presence in our communities, creating meaningful employment and greatly contributing to individual and collective health and well-being.
 In order to sustain this important work and achieve greater success in outcomes, organizations are finding innovative and more intentional ways of working and working together.
 The literature is rich with information about the benefits of social innovation, collaboration, and collective impact.
 Forming and managing an intentional network allows for the ability to adapt, experiment, and invent, with structures in place to mobilize collective energy and resources.